ronnirz4/GitProjectNew/README.md

 ## Feedback

 Your feedback is valuable!
-If you encounter any issues or have suggestions for improvement, please open an issue or reach out to [Ron Hadad](ronh@comm-it.com).
+If you encounter any issues or have suggestions for improvement, please open an issue or reach out to [ronh@comm-it.com](ronh@comm-it.com).

 ## Resources